Analysing international events through the lens of statistical physics: the case of Ukraine: Data set and analysis techniques

 \subsection{Functional complex networks}

 We further analyse how events are connected in the spatial dimension by leveraging on the concept of functional networks.
 This approach entails reconstructing complex network representations \cite{strogatz2001exploring, albert2002statistical, newman2003structure, boccaletti2006complex} of a system, based on detecting relationships between its constituting elements through the analysis of their temporal dynamics.
-It has received a special attention from the neuroscience community, in which it has allowed to unveil the patterns of interactions between brain regions in health and pathologies \cite{bullmore2009complex, park2013structural, korhonen2021principles}; but it has also been applied to e.g. climate modelling \cite{donges2009complex, kretschmer2016using}, ecology \cite{messier2019functional} or air transport management \cite{pastorino2021air}.
+It has received a special attention from the neuroscience community, in which it has allowed to unveil the patterns of interactions between brain regions in health and pathologies \cite{bullmore2009complex, park2013structural, martinez2018role, korhonen2021principles}; but it has also been applied to e.g. climate modelling \cite{donges2009complex, kretschmer2016using}, ecology \cite{messier2019functional} or air transport management \cite{pastorino2021air}.
 In the context of this work, nodes of the network represent Ukrainian regions, pairwise connected whenever a statistically significant relationship between the corresponding time series of events is detected.

 Relationships are here detected through the celebrated Granger causality test \cite{granger1969investigating}, developed by the economy Nobel Prize laureate Clive Granger on top of the prediction theory of Norbert Wiener \cite{wiener1956theory}, and one of the most well-known statistical tests for evaluating the presence of {\it predictive causality} \cite{diebold1998elements} between pairs of time series.
 Note that, while the test name includes the word causality, it does not necessarily measure true causality \cite{granger1988causality}; it instead quantifies the information transfer across multiple time scales.
 In spite of this, and for the sake of simplicity, the relationships detected by this test will here be called {\it causal}.
+It is additionally worth noting that other causality tests have been proposed in the Literature \cite{staniek2008symbolic, pearl2009causality, peters2016causal}, although their applicability of size-limited time series is not always straightforward.

 A brief description of the test is here included.
 Let us consider two elements ${A}$ and ${B}$, respectively described by two time series $a$ and $b$.
 Two autoregressive-moving-average (ARMA) models are fitted on the data, respectively called the restricted and unrestricted regression models: